Vinayakam19/Vinayakam19/README.md

 :office: Previosuly Worked as a Data Analyst, Bangalore, India.

+:office: Currently working as a Senior Data Scientist for a Fortune 100 company.

 <!-- :man_student: I Completed my Bachelors in Information Science and Engineering from Sri Jayachamarajendra College of Engineering, Mysore, India -->

 ✨ I love to explore AI and try to build a strong connection between theoretical and practical scenarios in today's digital world.